MicrosoftDocs/win32/desktop-src/Rsm/rsm-mmc-snap-in.md

 ---
-Description: 'The RSM MMC snap-in is an administrative interface to RSM that is a snap-in for the Microsoft Management Console (MMC).' ms.assetid: '8a1e5272-bc31-4c23-8347-4e996acdac72'
+Description: The RSM MMC snap-in is an administrative interface to RSM that is a snap-in for the Microsoft Management Console (MMC). ms.assetid: 8a1e5272-bc31-4c23-8347-4e996acdac72
-title: 'RSM MMC Snap-in'
+title: RSM MMC Snap-in
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RSM MMC Snap-in